planetmint/planetmint/docs/root/source/terminology.md

 ## Planetmint Node

-**Planetmint node** is a machine (or logical machine) running [Planetmint Server](https://docs.planetmint.com/projects/server/en/latest/introduction.html) and related software.
-Each node is controlled by one person or organization.

 **Planetmint node** is a machine (or logical machine) running [Planetmint Server](https://docs.planetmint.io/projects/server/en/latest/introduction.html) and related software.
 Each node is controlled by one person or organization.

 ## Planetmint Network